-These lenders can sometimes be more flexible with qualification criteria, and that means you might even be able to negotiate a second mortgage if you have bad credit or can’t prove dependable income.
-Just be warned that the trade-off could be a higher interest rate.
+These lenders can sometimes be more flexible with qualification criteria, and that means you might even be able to negotiate if you have bad credit or can’t prove dependable income.
+The trade-off is usually a higher interest rate.

-A second mortgage is another type of home loan that many Canadians use to consolidate debts, pay for school, purchase new investments, and achieve other financial goals.
-There are many advantages to a second mortgage, including getting access to a larger loan amount, and lower interest rates than many other types of loans.
+Many Canadians use second mortgages to consolidate debts, pay for school, purchase new investments, and achieve other financial goals.
+There are many advantages, including getting a larger amount and lower interest rates than other types of loans.

-However, there are potential disadvantages to a second mortgage, and the worst case scenario is losing your home because you weren’t able to afford both mortgage payments.
-Because of this, it’s important to discuss your situation and options with a financial professional before committing to a second mortgage.
-If you do choose to move forward with the loan, shop around with different lenders to find the best rates, best terms, and best conditions.
+However, the worst case scenario is losing your home because you weren’t able to afford the payments so it’s important to discuss your situation with a financial professional (that isn’t the lender) before committing.
+If you do choose to move forward, shop around with different lenders to find the best rates, terms, and conditions.